 Congratulations!
 You’ve made it through the gauntlet of searching for a house through submitting a successful offer for the house you love.
 But you still need to make it down the home stretch to the close date.

-So how long does it take to finish the closing process?
+So how long does it take to close on a house?
 The number of days to close can be anything from a week to 60 days, depending on a number of factors we’ll describe below.

 Closing process timeline

-After you’ve made an offer on a home and both you and the seller have agreed on terms, contingencies and executed the contract, you’re now in escrow.
-Here are the steps that are usually part of the home buyer process, and how long each step usually takes.
+After you’ve made an offer on a home, and both you and the seller have agreed on terms, contingencies and executed the contract, you’re now in escrow.
+These are the steps that are usually part of the home buyer process and how long each step usually takes.
 Naturally, all of this can vary depending on where you live and the circumstances around the sale.

-- Open the escrow account (a few days) – Once an offer is made on a home and contingencies are agreed on, a buyer typically writes a check for earnest money that is placed in escrow.
+Open the escrow account (1 day) – Once an offer is made on a home and contingencies are agreed on, a buyer typically writes a check for earnest money.
+This is placed in escrow.
 This means that the earnest money doesn’t go directly to the seller and is held by an independent third party until the deal is closed.
 No one can touch the money as it’s in escrow.

 In this situation, escrow is important because it protects both parties in the transaction.
 If you put down the earnest money and it went directly to the seller, a seller could keep your earnest money if an agreement wasn’t made.
 Additionally, you wouldn’t want to hand over money for the purchase of a property until a deed is signed.
 Escrow ensures everyone gets what they deserve at the correct time.

-- Mortgage application and underwriting (5-20 days) – Since you’ve been pre-approved already, underwriting is part of the mortgage process in which a lender verifies your financial picture by looking at your credit report, income, debt to income ratio, assets, and liabilities before approving your mortgage loan application.
+Mortgage application and underwriting (5-20 days) – Since you’ve been pre-approved already, underwriting is part of the mortgage process.
+A lender verifies your financial picture by looking at your credit report, income, debt to income ratio, assets and liabilities.
+Each item must be verified before approving your mortgage loan application.

 If the appraisal comes in low (meaning the appraiser thinks it is worth less than the purchase price), the buyer and seller will need to work together to figure out how to cover the difference between the two prices.

-A title company executes a title search to make sure that the title to your home is legitimate, there are no existing liens or other title issues, against the house and then issues title insurance for that house.
+A title company executes a title search to make sure that the title to your home is legitimate.
+They also ensure there are no existing liens or other title issues against the house.
+Then the title company issues title insurance for that house.
 Since the home and the land it’s on have likely changed hands several times, it’s possible that somewhere along the way, something went wrong.
 Title insurance protects the lender and the new owner against lawsuits or claims against the property that result from disputes over the title in a real estate transaction.

 - Do a final walk through (1 day) – Right before closing, you’ll do a final walk-through of the property with your real estate agent.
 If the home isn’t in the same condition (or a better condition, if you negotiated repairs early on) than when you made your offer, you may delay closing until issues can be resolved.

 - Attend your closing appointment and close on your new home (1 days) – The finish line has been reached!
-This typically takes between 1.5-2 hours if everything goes smoothly, but you’ll want to leave ample time in your schedule in case it takes longer.
+This typically takes between 1.5-2 hours if everything goes smoothly.
+However, you’ll want to leave ample time in your schedule in case it takes longer.

-During your closing appointment you’ll sign documents (a list of typical documents is below) and pay your down payment.
+So, how long does it take to close on a house?
+In short, the timeline varies, but there are things you can do to speed up the process if you’d like.
+Ultimately, a closing appointment is scheduled in anticipation of your closing date.
+During your closing appointment you’ll sign documents and pay your down payment.
 Your lender will also wire the balance of the sale price at this time.
 The title or escrow agent will facilitate the closing appointment, but you’ll want your real estate agent to be present as well.